 3 – Use Productivity Apps

 Yes, this might seem ironic and counterintuitive.
 But, there are now several productivity apps that have been cleverly designed to help – not hurt – your ability to focus.
 There is Todoist, which allows you to put all your to-do lists into one, easily manageable place.
 This app syncs with virtually any platform – allowing you to complete tasks even if you forgot your smartphone at home (maybe a good thing?).
 We also like Pocket, which collects your favourite articles and sites so that you can peruse them later, instead of ‘right now’.
 There are also great project management tools now available, such as Omniplan and Trello, which make certain tasks appear fun and often encourage collaboration and creativity.
-These apps allow you to create and group tasks, organize and streamline workflows, and to file documents in a simple and accessible way.
+These apps allow you to create and group tasks, organize and streamline workflows, and file documents in a simple and accessible way.

-4 – Find Cool Ways to Collaborate
+4 – Find Cool Ways to Collaborate to Boost Daily Productivity

 Although technology can fuel our efficiency (if used the right way) it can also isolate us from our peers and make teamwork (or talking to humans) seem a thing of the past.
 Yet many studies have shown that collaboration supercharges our contributions at work.
 For example, a recent joint study between the Institute for Corporate Productivity (i4cp) and Rob Cross, Edward A. Madden Professor of Global Business at Babson College, revealed: “companies that promoted collaborative working were 5 times as likely to be high performing.”
 Besides, a 2014 Stanford study found that simply working alongside others drives ‘intrinsic motivation.’
 And, as always, there’s an app for that!
 The most popular tools include Slack, which allows for the sending of direct messages (DMs) and files to a single person or a group of employees.
 It also can place conversations into different channels (for specific projects, one for customer support, general chat, etc).
 Another handy tool growing in popularity is Microsoft Teams, which is included in many Office 365 packages.
 Businesses may have Teams available right now and not even realize it or the powerful productivity boosts it can unlock.